ImDanyul/rps-game/README.md

 2. Go to settings at the top, then press pages on the left side

-3. Select source to be 'Deploy from a branch'
+3. Select a source to be 'Deploy from a branch'

 4. Select Branch to be 'main' and file to be '/docs'